ohunger/EEBO-/README.md

   * takes in info like Geocode location(address), picutreInput(file), description, and price
   * hosts two buttons, postButton and cancelButton

+### API Functionality (goolgeMap.js etc ...akwardly mispelled):
+  * imports googlemap, loadscript, info window, markerF from @react-google-maps/api
+  * API key is not hosted locally at this moment, right now the key is literally just in the code but we will change upon deployment
+  * in general this google map widget takes latitude and longitude to show a small block of maps, and has code for markers onClick

+  * imports geocode module to newPostView to add address.

 #### other .js files
   * App.js, primary js file where everything connects together and all the other files are imported into
   * LoadingIndicator.js : loading indicator